Human Origins and Prehistory

 Exercise 1 (Drawing an Archaeologist), exercise 2 (Maps as Material Culture), and exercise 3 (Cars as Material Culture) each count for 5% of the total course grade.
 Exercise 4 (Seriation) and exercise 5 (Garbology) each count for 10% of the final course grade.
 This is a significant percentage of the course grade (35% total), so do not be tempted to skip an exercise.
 If you miss an exercise, please contact me for a partial credit makeup.
 Late exercises are penalized a point for each class they are late.

-The vast volume of course material usually yields a lot of notes, so if you miss class you should secure thorough and reliable notes from another student and consult the course Powerpoints on Oncourse.
-All class lectures will be posted on Oncourse and can be accessed by clicking on the Resources tab and then clicking on the Powerpoint lecture you wish to access.
+The vast volume of course material usually yields a lot of notes, so if you miss class you should secure thorough and reliable notes from another student and consult the course Powerpoints on Canvas.
+All class lectures will be posted on Canvas and can be accessed by clicking on the Files tab and then clicking on the Powerpoint lecture you wish to access.
 Powerpoints are in relative order and not organized by the date of the lecture, so sometimes a single powerpoint can cover multiple class meetings.
 Lectures will be posted as the semester progresses, and usually lectures will be posted at least a few days prior to class.
-To access these you must be on a computer with Powerpoint (this includes all University computers).
-These are big files and may not load on a dial-up modem, for those of you still stuck with dial-up or an otherwise slow connection.
-Most PC's will ask whether you want to save or open the file; if you save it you can print the notes with 3-9 pictures per page (instead of one slide for every page) and save a whole lot of the forest.
-To do this, save the file and then open it; next click on file, then click on print, and a window will open; in that window, click on "print what" and pull down the option "handouts"; just to the right of that in the option "slides per page" pull down the menu and enter however many pictures you want printed on a single page (e.g., 3, 6, 9).
 Let me know if you have any problems accessing the lectures.

 Course Grading Scale

 Late exercises will be penalized a point for every class they are late if you do not negotiate an extension with me beforehand or discuss the delay immediately afterward.
 Exercises are considered late after 3:00 on the day they are due.
 You can email me exercises as attachments, or you can leave assignments in my mailbox in 413 Cavanaugh Hall.
-Please do not submit exercises via Oncourse.
-I prefer electronically submitted assignments be in Word 2003--you users of the new Word have an option to save in 2003 format.
-Word Perfect usually is fine too.
+I prefer electronically submitted assignments be in Word.
 Be absolutely certain to keep a copy of any emailed assignments you send to me should the email disappear or not arrive at my end, and save every single assignment in two places: Don't just save it on your laptop or a thumb drive, since they can crash, get lost, or be purloined by somebody who undervalues your commitment to education.
 Even if you miss a due date for an exercise, contact me so that you can complete a partial credit makeup: to miss the exercises is, at best, mathematically ill-advised.
-You can check your grades during the semester by logging onto Oncourse.

 All work in this course is intended to fulfill the University's Principles of Undergraduate Learning.
 The course will require students to develop and demonstrate core communication and quantitative skills; critical thinking; integration of knowledge; intellectual depth, breadth, and adaptiveness; understanding of society and culture; and ability to make informed value and ethical judgements.